Welcome to the Australian Data Archive

 The Australian Data Archive (ADA) provides a national service for the collection and preservation of digital research data and to make these data available for secondary analysis by academic researchers and other users.

-The archive is provided by a consortium of leading national Australian universities, managed by the Australian National University (ANU) and including nodes around Australia, at the University of Melbourne, University of Queensland, University of Technology Sydney and University of Western Australia.
+The archive is provided by a consortium of leading national Australian universities, managed by the ADA central office based in the Australian Centre for Applied Social Research Methods (AusCen) at the Australian National University (ANU).
+ADA also has partner nodes around Australia, at the University of Melbourne, University of Queensland, University of Technology Sydney and University of Western Australia.

 All visitors to the ADA Data Catalogue can browse and search the catalogue, view study and variable documentation (including frequencies) and download related material (questionnaires, codebooks, etc).
 Registered users can also analyse and visualise most data online and users who have completed the relevant undertaking form(s) can download entire studies or subsets of variables in a range of formats.
 For more information, explore the Data Access menu above.

 ADA receives data from depositors on a regular basis, which we process, review and publish for research use across Australia and around the world.
 Current deposits with the archive which are expected to be released soon are detailed on our "Recent Deposits" page.
 Current deposits in our processing pipeline include: